getian107/SuSiEx/README.md

 - A2_COL (required): The column number of the A2 allele (alternative allele) in each GWAS summary statistics file, separated by comma.

 - EFF_COL (required): The column number of the effect size estimate (beta or odds ratio) in each GWAS summary statistics file, separated by comma.
+SuSiEx will automatically recognize columns labeled with a prefix of "beta" as beta and a prefix of "or" as odds ratio (case-insensitive).

 - SE_COL (required): The column number of the standard error of the effect size estimate in each GWAS summary statistics file, separated by comma.